-Dual Degrees with non-language subject
+Dual degrees with non-language subject

 At Sheffield we offer a wide range of dual degree programmes with Languages and Cultures.
-You combine your non-language subject with ONE or TWO languages.
+You combine your non-language subject with one or two languages.

 Your degree course will be offered by your two departments and you will pick modules from each: your dual department and the School of Languages and Cultures.
 Whereas you pick your modules, we in Languages and Cultures ‘manage’ your degree, that means that we coordinate your pastoral care, your Year Abroad and help to coordinate your timetable.
 You will be assigned to a personal tutor in each of your departments.